-We study soft matter and biological physics at surfaces.
+We use a broad range of experimental techniques to study the fundamental soft matter and biological physics of materials and systems with real world applications.
 Soft and biological systems are very sensitive to their environment such that small changes in temperature and pH, as well as the application of external fields, can produce large changes in their properties.
 This sensitivity can be exploited to tune the properties of the systems and to achieve a deep understanding of the subtle interplay between different interactions.
-This research also leads naturally to the discovery of new and unique biomaterials, which can be exploited in new technological applications.

 This website highlights our research projects, facilities and equipment, research opportunities for graduate students and postdoctoral fellows, and research collaborations with industry.
 If you have any questions or would like to receive additional information, please feel free to contact Professor John Dutcher.

 PhytoSpherix Technology Wins University of Guelph Innovation of the Year Award